cran/mirai/README.md

 profile name (which is ‘default’ for the default profile).
 The daemons settings are saved under the named profile.

-To launch a ‘mirai’ task using a specific compute profile, specify the ‘.compute’ argument to `mirai()`, which defaults to the ‘default’ compute profile.
+To create a ‘mirai’ task using a specific compute profile, specify the ‘.compute’ argument to `mirai()`, which defaults to the ‘default’ compute profile.

+Similarly, functions such as `status()`, `launch_local()` or `launch_remote()` should be specified with the desired ‘.compute’ argument.

 [« Back to ToC](#table-of-contents)

 ### Errors, Interrupts and Timeouts

-If execution in a mirai fails, the error message is returned as a character string of class ‘miraiError’ and ‘errorValue’ to facilitate debugging. `is_mirai_error()` can be used to test for mirai execution errors.
+If execution in a mirai fails, the error message is returned as a character vector of class ‘miraiError’ and ‘errorValue’ to facilitate debugging. `is_mirai_error()` may be used to test for mirai execution errors.

 ``` r